-15.1 PLACEMENT WHEN OTHER BALLS AT REST DO NOT INTERFERE Except for the striker's ball in hand in preparation for a croquet stroke, before the next stroke:

-- 15.1.1 any ball in hand that has left the court must be placed on the yard-line at the point nearest to where it left the court; and - 15.1.2 any ball in hand in the yard-line area must be placed on the yard-line at the point nearest to where it came to rest.

-15.2 PLACEMENT WHEN OTHER BALLS AT REST INTERFERE If a ball cannot be placed in accordance with Law 15.1 because of the presence of:

-- 15.2.1 the striker's ball inside the yard-line area; or - 15.2.2 one or more yard-line balls, or balls outside the yard-line area it must be placed on the yard-line in contact with any ball that directly or indirectly interferes with its placement in whichever position the striker chooses.
+- 15.1 PLACEMENT WHEN OTHER BALLS AT REST DO NOT INTERFERE Except for the striker's ball in hand in preparation for a croquet stroke, before the next stroke: - 15.1.1 any ball in hand that has left the court must be placed on the yard-line at the point nearest to where it left the court: and - 15.1.2 any ball in hand in the yard-line area must be placed on the yard-line at the point nearest to where it came to rest. - 15.2 PLACEMENT WHEN OTHER BALLS AT REST INTERFERE If a ball cannot be placed in accordance with Law 15.1 because of the presence of: - 15.2.1 the striker's ball inside the yard-line area; or it must be placed on the yard-line in contact with any ball that directly or indirectly interferes with its placement in whichever position the striker chooses.